Skip to main content

 • AtScale routinely updates the CA certificates that it ships with, making it unlikely that you will have to update the AtScale JVM with the Amazon ACM certificates.
 However, if the certificate changes in the future before you can install another AtScale upgrade, you will need to import the new certificate.
 For detailed information on Redshift SSL configuration options and certificates, see Configuring security options for connections in the Amazon documentation.

-• If you want to apply at-rest encryption to your data, see the Amazon Redshift database encryption documentation.
+• If you want to apply at-rest encryption to your data, refer to the Amazon Redshift database encryption documentation.

 • Redshift doesn't support use of LN or LOG functions with NUMERIC or DECIMAL columns, as described in LN function in the Amazon documentation.
 If this limitation affects your AtScale models, open a ticket with AWS Redshift.